 For closely held companies, a frequently used estate planning strategy is to have the company buy life insurance policies on each major shareholder to fund the buyout of the shareholder’s shares in the event of his or her death.
-A recent decision by the California Supreme Court requires a fresh look at this approach.
+A recent decision by the Supreme Court requires a fresh look at this approach.

 In the recent Supreme Court case of Connelly v.
 U.S., Michael Connelly (“Michael”) and Thomas Connelly (“Thomas”) were brothers and sole shareholders in Crown Supply, a closely held building supply corporation.